 If you’re an experienced online survey taker, you know there’s many pitfalls to be avoided in the survey jungle.
 If you’re new to the game, be aware that there are a fair amount of scams out there looking to capitalize on people new to the space.
 Not only will you receive little or no rewards, but some will even entice you to part with your credit card information to “product test” in hope of bigger rewards.

-1. DO join a variety of paid survey programs
+1. DO join a variety of paid survey sites

-2. DO research each program before you join
+2. DO research each site before you join

 When deciding which panels to join, there are a variety of factors to be taken into account: How fast will you get paid?, Are there other ways to earn other than surveys?, Is this survey company reputable?
 You have to decide which attributes are important to you.
-Access our reviews here to help you determine what program or programs are right for you.
+Access our reviews here to help you determine what site or sites are right for you.

-3. DO seek out programs that offer more than surveys
+3. DO seek out sites that offer more than surveys

 4. DO fill out your profile information